By Robert Saint Laurent, Responsum Editor

-The Pulmonary Fibrosis Foundation states that idiopathic pulmonary fibrosis affects one in 200 US adults over the age of 65.
-Roughly 100,000 Americans are currently living with PF, with 50,000 new diagnoses and an estimated 40,000 deaths—rivaling breast cancer—occurring annually.
-All of this is associated with a large economic and healthcare burden, as respiratory care comprised nearly 37% of all healthcare costs in 2011.* Despite these startling statistics, PF hasn’t received the fanfare and funding of breast cancer and other chronic diseases.
-To help shine a light on this issue, PFF has designated September as Pulmonary Fibrosis Awareness Month.
+According to PFF, idiopathic pulmonary fibrosis affects one in 200 US adults over the age of 65.
+Roughly 100,000 Americans are currently living with IPF, with 50,000 new diagnoses and an estimated 40,000 deaths—rivaling breast cancer—occurring annually.
+All of this is associated with a large economic and healthcare burden, as respiratory care comprised nearly 37% of all healthcare costs in 2011.* Yet despite these startling statistics, IPF hasn’t received the fanfare and funding of breast cancer and other chronic diseases.

 Responsum is featured this month in a highly-respected podcast called Health Literacy Out Loud (HLOL).
 We were honored that HLOL founder and podcast host Helen Osborne decided to feature Responsum and its approach to Internet curation and content customization as Program #165 in her long running series on exploring issues around patient literacy.